 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
 If the medicine upsets your stomach, take it with food or milk.
+Do not crush or chew the tablets.
+Swallow the tablets whole.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.